Papachristos/trunk/doc/sphinx/installation.rst

 	sudo apt-get install yadedaily

 If you have another distribution, not Ubuntu Precise (Version 12.04), be sure to use the correct name in the first line (for instance, jessie, trusty or wheezy).
+For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

-After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command.
+After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command. yadedaily on older distributions can have some disabled features due to older library versions, shipped with particular distribution.

 Git-repository for packaging stuff is available on `GitHub <https://github.com/yade/yadedaily/>`_.
 Each branch corresponds to one distribution e.g. precise, jessie etc.